 11 Afterward came also the other virgins, saying, Lord, Lord, open to us.

 12 But he answered and said, Verily I say unto you, I know you not.

 13 Watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh.

-The parable of the Ten Virgins places emphasis on the importance of preparing for the second coming of Christ and being ready (Matt.
-24:44).
+The parable of the Ten Virgins places emphasis on the importance of preparing for the second coming of Christ and being ready (Matthew 24:44).
 In this parable, the ten young virgins represent all of those who profess the pure faith of Jesus and who believe in the soon coming of Jesus.
 The lamps they are holding represent the Word of God.
-And the oil in their lambs symbolizes the Holy Spirit (Zech.
-4:1–14).
+And the oil in their lambs symbolizes the Holy Spirit (Zechariah 4:1–14).

 Check out our Bible Answers page for more information on a variety of topics.